 You can also get a cheaper 71hp 1.0-litre non-turbocharged petrol Nissan Micra if you’re on a tight budget.
 Unfortunately, it takes more than 16 seconds to wheeze from 0-62mph and really struggles to overtake slow-moving motorway traffic.
 It’s reasonably happy pottering around town but you have to work it hard to keep up with traffic and it can’t match the 0.9-litre model’s fuel economy – despite Nissan’s claims it’ll return a similar 61.4mpg.

 No Micras come with the option of an automatic gearbox so getting stuck in traffic can start to feel a bit like a left leg workout at the gym

 If you spend a lot of time on the motorway you’ll want to consider the 1.5-litre diesel.
 It’s a little pricier than the petrols (expect to spend between £1,330 and £2,750 more depending on which model you choose) but it’s both quicker and more efficient.
 It’ll accelerate to 62mph from rest in 11.9 seconds and can return around 70mpg in real-world conditions if you go easy on the accelerator.

-You can get petrol Micras with a CVT automatic gearbox to help take some of the stress out of long journeys and heavy traffic, but the standard-fit five-speed manual is easy enough to use and helps keep engine noise to a minimum when you accelerate hard.
+You can get a petrol Nissan Micra with a CVT automatic gearbox to help take some of the stress out of long journeys and heavy traffic, but the standard-fit five-speed manual is easy enough to use and helps keep engine noise to a minimum when you accelerate hard.

 The Nissan deals with potholes very well for a small car – especially if you pick a model with smaller 16-inch alloy wheels – and its special acoustic windscreen helps limit the amount of wind noise you’ll hear at motorway speeds.